Patrick130306/Auto_Pull_IP2Free_IPs/README.md

 python ip2free_agent.py
 ```

-The file is placed on your desktop and includes all available free proxies as a selectable group.
+The file is placed in folder("proxy") and includes all available free proxies as a selectable group.
 The YAML contains the usernames and passwords returned by IP2FREE—treat it as a secret.

 Example snippet: